Legal Services Consumer Panel

 Elisabeth Davies (Chair)

-Andrew played a key role in advising Government on recent institutional reforms of the consumer protection landscape, which led to the creation of the National Trading Standards Board and Competition and Markets Authority.
-In addition, he leads for the UK on European food law enforcement matters and has worked extensively with emerging European Union candidate nations as they implement and review their own consumer protection regulatory regimes.
+A trading standards officer by profession, Andy has over 20 years of experience delivering local, national and international consumer protection strategies for government agencies.
+Andy is a regular advisor to the UK government on consumer matters and played a key role in recent institutional reforms of the consumer protection landscape in the UK and during the horsemeat investigation of 2013.
+Andy also has extensive international experience having represented the UK on European food law enforcement matters and has worked extensively with emerging European Union candidate nations as they implement and review their own regulatory regimes.

 Cathy is a Development Consultant for the Law Centres Network.
 Cathy has worked in Law Centres and managed Legal Aid and local authority contracts in services for people who cannot afford to pay for legal advice.
 She specialised in representing those subject to discrimination and harassment, moving to work in the (then) Commission for Racial Equality and Commission for Equal Opportunities.
 As a non-practicing solicitor, she has provided facilitation and development consultancy through the New South Wales Legal Assistance Forum and the Law Centres Network.